garethltm/obsibrain/sc900/Microsoft Entra Permissions Management.md

 - a cloud infrastructure [[Entitlement Management]] (CIEM) product that provides comprehensive visibility & control over permissions for any identity & any resource in Microsoft Azure, Amazon Web Services (AWS) & Google Cloud Platform (GCP).

-This functionality helps organizations address the [[Zero Trust Model]] principle of least privilege access.
-Organizations need to consider permissions management as a central piece of their [[Zero Trust Model]] security strategy that includes implementing least privilege access across their entire infrastructure.
+This functionality helps organizations address the [[Zero Trust model]] principle of least privilege access.
+Organizations need to consider permissions management as a central piece of their [[Zero Trust model]] security strategy that includes implementing least privilege access across their entire infrastructure.
 ## Key reasons
 1. Organizations are increasingly adopting multicloud strategy & are struggling with the lack of visibility & the increasing complexity of managing access permissions.
 2. With the proliferation of identities & cloud services, the number of high-risk cloud permissions is exploding, expanding the attack surface for organizations.